w3f/polkadot-wiki/docs/learn/learn-treasury.md

 The [Council](learn-governance#council) governs the Treasury and how the funds are spent is up to their judgment.

-:::caution The Council does not approve or deny Treasury Proposals based on the available funds
+:::caution

+The Council does not approve or deny Treasury Proposals based on the available funds.
 Proposals are not approved just because there are funds ready to spend but are subject to a burn.

 :::